ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 S51MapFrame.name = "S51MapFrameMain"
 ```

 I would now like to use code to start moving and resizing the `S51MapFrame` map frame on my layout.
 But before doing that I need to know where the anchor point is for the map frame.
 This cannot be done using code.
 So go the contents pane and right click the `S51MapFrameMain` to open  properties.
+Got to the placement tab, and there we can see nine little squares that indicate the possible anchor points with the lower left one colored in blue to indicate its position or laid the anchor points lower left.